This is the house at 3219 Avenue L in Poly:

 Branch continued to work at WBAP while he lived and broadcast on Avenue L.

-Not until 1928 does KFJZ appear in the city directory.
+Not until 1928 did KFJZ appear in the city directory.
 But wait!
-In the city directory, right under “rabbitries,” the station is listed as being located in the Moore Building.
+In the city directory, right under “rabbitries,” the station was listed as being located in the Moore Building.

 That’s because Branch had sold his station again, this time to a doctor who operated a combination chiropractic office and radio station on the second floor of the Moore Building at 1104 Main Street.

 In April 1929 Dr. Allison sold the station to former Mayor H. C. Meacham, who moved the studio to his department store downtown.
 Shoppers could listen to musicians—among them the Light Crust Doughboys featuring Bob Wills—as the musicians performed on the air.
 Clip is from the April 8 Dallas Morning News.

 In 1938 Bishop sold the station to a group led by Franklin D. Roosevelt’s son Elliott, who had married hometown girl Ruth Googins in 1933.
 The group built a studio (designed by architect Joseph Pelich) at 1201 West Lancaster Avenue and created the Texas State Network, with KFJZ as its flagship station.
 The new station’s first broadcast was from the original Casa Manana in September 1938.
 In 1941 KFJZ relocated to 1270 on the AM dial.